istenith/istenith.github.io/README.md

 ```
 |-- LICENSE
 |-- README.md
-|-- content           ------>this folder containst the .md files
+|-- content           ------>this folder contains the .md files
 |   |-- about.md
 |   |-- media
 |   |   |-- horses.jpg